FAQ

 What do you like about the book?

-We are also thrilled with the opportunity that this book offers to share the message of Kurt and Carlos’ courage with millions who would otherwise never have heard about it.
+We are also thrilled with the opportunity that this book offers to share the message of courage of Kurt and Carlos’ and all of those who were involved in this work with millions who would otherwise never have heard about it.
 At ASJ, we are committed to being brave Christians, and these stories put into stark relief the bravery required to do the work of justice in the world.
 We are sure it will inspire the countless people who will read it.

 Were there any parts of the book that ASJ would have written differently?

 A few things come to mind.
 One of them would have been to better capture Kurt and Carlos’ heart for their employees, as well as the seriousness with which they made some of the decisions they made.
-In some cases, Carlos and Kurt simply don’t remember it happening the way it is described in the book.
+In some cases, Carlos and Kurt simply don’t remember things happening the way they are described in the book.

-We also would have worked harder to incorporate more voices into the book.
-We understand that Ross wanted to narrow his focus on just Carlos and Kurt, but there were also a lot of other well-trained Honduran leaders involved in many of the projects described in the book, both inside and outside of ASJ.
+We would also have worked harder to incorporate more voices into the book.
+We understand that Ross wanted to narrow his focus on just Carlos and Kurt, but there were also a lot of other experienced, skilled Honduran leaders involved in many of the projects described in the book, both inside and outside of ASJ.
 The focus on Kurt and Carlos as the central characters necessarily misses that.

 Some parts of the book suggest that Kurt and Carlos were taking too many risks, or that they were naive.
 How would you respond to this characterization, and do you feel it’s justified?